• Skip to main content

 A box of Pepperidge Farm Puff Pastry sheets, a can of Duncan Hines country cherry pie filling, a bowl of white sugar, and a box of Philadelphia cream cheese on a marble table.

 These do contain cream cheese and can turn rather quickly on the counter.
-I keep them out for the day after making them to be enjoyed by family and friends.
-I recommend eating them up in the same day for best taste.
+I keep them out for the day after making them to be enjoyed by family and anyone who stops by.
+Same day is always going to be freshest when it comes to puff pastry.

 You can always split the recipe in half and make only one puff pastry sheet worth of danishes and save the fillings in the fridge to make within the next couple of days.